steve-macharia/Oncology-IG-Kenya/input/pagecontent/index.md

 ### Transforming Cancer Care Through FHIR-Based Digital Innovation

-> "This Implementation Guide is a demonstration of how HL7® FHIR® can be leveraged to enhance the quality, continuity, and coordination of oncology care in Kenya.
-It is developed independently by a Kenyan health tech enthusiast, with a passion for improving cancer outcomes through open standards and interoperable digital solutions."
+> This Implementation Guide is a demonstration of how HL7® FHIR® can be leveraged to enhance the quality, continuity, and coordination of oncology care in Kenya.
+It is developed independently by a Kenyan health tech enthusiast, with a passion for improving cancer outcomes through open standards and interoperable digital solutions.

 ---